-Renouncing U.S. citizenship or U.S. green cards In order to eliminate high levels of complexity and the associated compliance costs of being a U.S. citizen or a U.S. green card holder (i.e. "U.S. persons"), some U.S. persons have chosen to renounce their U.S. citizenship or have given up their green cards.
-Under certain conditions, a U.S. person in such a process may be considered a "covered expatriate," where there is a deemed disposal of his or her worldwide assets and if there is a resulting capital gain exceeding USD \$866,000 (2024) / USD \$821,000 (2023), the covered expatriate may be subject to an "exit tax".
+In order to eliminate high levels of complexity and the associated compliance costs of being a U.S. citizen or a U.S. green card holder (i.e. "U.S. persons"), some U.S. persons have chosen to renounce their U.S. citizenship or have given up their green cards.
+Under certain conditions, a U.S. person in such a process may be considered a "covered expatriate," where there is a deemed disposal of his or her worldwide assets and if there is a resulting capital gain exceeding USD \$890,000 in 2025 (USD \$866,000 in 2024), the covered expatriate may be subject to an "exit tax".
 Such a situation may be mitigated via planning around the ownership of one's worldwide net assets and/or coming into compliance with U.S. tax filing requirements.
 It is therefore highly recommended that legal and tax implications are carefully examined prior to taking steps in renunciation through a specialized tax advisor.